 Tonight you will head out and see the nightlife of this city.
 Berlin is world renowned for its clubs and nighttime atmosphere, and there really is a club for everyone in Berlin.
 You could find a place specialising in ballroom dancing, salsa, techno, or countless other options.
 Berlin at night is a place to get out and explore.

 Waking up on your last day may not feel the best, so take it relatively easy.
-Get out and grab some last-minute souvenirs, explore famous shopping streets like Kurfurstendamm (don’t miss a stroll through iconic KaDeWe, including their famous food hall on the top floor), or Christmas markets if they’re open.
+Get out and grab some last-minute souvenirs, explore famous shopping streets like Kurfurstendamm (don’t miss a stroll through iconic KaDeWe, including their famous food hall on the top floor), or have Christmas markets if they’re open.
 There are plenty of places where you can collect a memento of your Berlin visit.
 Just keep in mind, most stores are closed on Sunday, so perhaps make that your day to stroll through the vast and beautiful Tiergarten No matter how you spend your time in Berlin, within minutes of leaving, you’ll be planning your return!